Vivamed-Biopharma/TL1A-PET-Imaging-Agent-for-IBD-Final/tl1a_in_silico/REPORT.md

 - TL1A deals: [Merck](https://www.merck.com/) • [Roche](https://www.roche.com/) • [Roivant Investor](https://investor.roivant.com/)
 - Ga‑68/NOTA labeling & radiopharmacy: [SpringerOpen](https://www.springeropen.com/) • [PMC](https://www.ncbi.nlm.nih.gov/pmc/)
 - Therapy‑linked PET precedent (PSMA): [UroToday](https://www.urotoday.com/) • [BJU International](https://bjui-journals.onlinelibrary.wiley.com/)

+## Detailed interpretation (by domain)
+### Developability
+- The VH/VL hydrophobic bands and pI distributions are centered in typical Fab ranges, which supports robust expression and conjugation conditions without atypical surfactant or high‑salt reliance.
+- Liability counts (NG/DG/Met/Trp) are modest; sequence‑level risks (e.g., unintended glyco motifs, unusual basic runs) are absent.
+This reduces the chance of post‑conjugation instability and off‑target oxidation artifacts.

+### Conjugation & DAR
+- The sequence‑level DAR model indicates optimal Eq=4 with P(1–2) ≈ 0.64 and P(≥4) ≈ 0.05, implying a narrow, imaging‑friendly distribution that preserves immunoreactivity.
+- Structure‑aware refinement (once PDBs are available) is expected to keep K_accessible within ±1–2 sites of the sequence‑level estimate.
+Any clone with an asterisk in the quick risk table should be prioritized for IRF confirmation and, if necessary, tuned with slightly lower equivalents.

+### Detectability & TE
+- The calibrated grid avoids inflated binding potentials and keeps TBR in a clinically plausible band.
+A meaningful fraction of parameter space yields TBR ≥ 1.5.
+TE feasibility is supported by a negative ΔTBR at 80% occupancy; study design will set a blocked cohort dose to drive occupancy into the measurable band.

+### Soluble sink
+- The f_free analysis indicates limited risk at typical soluble TL1A levels; scenarios with high sTL1A can be mitigated by higher specific activity and strict control of injected mass to protect immunoreactivity.

+### Cross‑reactivity & safety
+- Zero 6‑mer overlap with canonical TNFSF members reduces the likelihood of off‑pathway binding to TNF/LT/TRAIL/LIGHT/TWEAK.
+The local 12–15mer hotspot scan provides an orthogonal, conservative check—any Amber (≥40% identity) window is slated for ELISA screening.

+### Immunogenicity
+- Disclosure‑level burdens are in the expected band for humanized Fabs.
+Given microdose use, the risk profile is acceptable preclinically.
+For IND dossiers, planned MHC‑II predictor panels will be run and appended as a supplemental analysis.

+## Study design outline (operational)
+- Imaging windows: 1 h and 2 h post‑injection; optional 3 h exploratory if site logistics permit.
+- Dosing: tracer mass below IRF inflection; specific activity tuned to maintain IRF ≥ 70% post‑labeling.
+- Blocking cohort: administer a non‑radioactive dose of a TL1A binder to achieve ≥ 80% occupancy; image at matched timepoints for ΔTBR.
+- Regions of interest: segmental colon analyses (ascending/transverse/descending/sigmoid/rectum) plus small bowel if disease warrants; reference blood pool and/or muscle.

+## Sponsor‑readiness checklist
+- [ ] KD and DR3 competition (≥50%) for ≥2 clones (BLI/SPR)
+- [ ] Conjugation at Eq=4 with DAR 1–2 and IRF ≥ 70%
+- [ ] Ga‑68 labeling RCP ≥ 95%; filter integrity + endotoxin
+- [ ] Biodistribution/microPET in DSS: TBR ≥ 1.5 and ≥ 50% blocked drop
+- [ ] Optional: PDBs + SASA for refined K_accessible; MHC‑II screens

+## Go/No‑Go criteria (decision‑oriented)
+- Go if: (i) KD ≤ 10 nM and DR3 block ≥ 50%; (ii) DAR 1–2 with IRF ≥ 70% and HMW ≤ 3%; (iii) DSS colon TBR ≥ 1.5 with ≥ 50% blocked ΔTBR.
+- No‑Go if: any two criteria fail or if safety/CMC cannot meet microdose biologic release.

+## Future enhancements (option set)
+- Add paratope mapping on TL1A ECD (public PDB/model) for figure overlays; rank clones by proximity to DR3‑adjacent surfaces.
+- Run SALib global sensitivity on detectability with broader priors; document which parameters dominate TBR variance and link to clinical levers (affinity, mass, timing).
+- Incorporate structure‑aware aggregation patches (3D) once PDBs are generated; add TAP/A3D outputs to the manufacturability section.